VoltLang/Battery/doc/index.md

 ###Build

 Actually performs the build.
-If there's a `test` folder, and Tesla is in the `PATH` (or specified at config time with `--cmd-tesla`), the tests will be run after the build completes.
+If there's a `test` folder, the tests will be run after the build completes.
 If the build failed, the return value will be non-zero.
 This only works after config has been run.

 ###Test